| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||34||$69.00|| ADD TO CART|

 Significance and Use

 1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

-Note 1—There is no known ISO equivalent to this standard.
+Note 1: There is no known ISO equivalent to this standard.